 Brine the Turkey for 12 to 24 hours

-- If the turkey isn’t completely submerged in wet brine, add more water so it is covered.
+- Position the turkey in the brine, breast-side down.
+If it isn’t completely submerged in wet brine, add more water so it is covered.

 - Tightly close the brining bag (I twist the top of the bag then use a rubber band to secure it), or secure the brining bucket lid.
+If the turkey wants to float, weigh it down (I use a stack of dinner plates).

-- Brine the turkey in the refrigerator (or in a cooler or in your garage if it’s cold) for at least 12 and up to 24 hours.
-Any less and you won’t get the juicy results; longer and the turkey will start to break down and be too salty.
+- Brine the turkey in the refrigerator (or in a cooler or in your garage if itโs cold) for at least 12 and up to 24 hours.
+Any less and you wonโt get the juicy results; longer and the turkey will start to break down and be too salty.

 Remove the Turkey from the Brine and Rinse